inaimathi/experimentalisp/README.md

 - Errors:
 	- An environment is a set of symbol bindings AND a set of handler bindings.
 If an error happens, we match in the handler bindings (the default, top-level environment should have a default handler that drops the user into a prompt)
+	- Errors should probably get their own type in the LispVal declaration (as well as their own type in the type system)

 - Modules:
 	- Seemslike they could basically _be_ environments (except for the parameterizing thing, for which they'd have to be functions which return environments).